Long tail keyword research is about finding descriptive keyword phrases.

 It’s the long tail phrases that bring the most targeted traffic.

 Long tail keyword phrases are typically 3-5 words in length and are much more descriptive than the basic one or two keyword phrases.

-An example of a long tail keyword would be ‘womens red running shoes’.
-This is a more descriptive keyword phrase than the more common phrase ’red running shoes’.
+For example the long tail keyword phrase ’womens red running shoes‘ is a more descriptive keyword phrase than the more common phrase ‘womens red shoes‘.